-Pesto is a french provencal sauce, very similar to italian pesto, but without adding parmesan and pine nuts.
-It is prepared with a crushed mix of fresh basil leaves, garlic, olive oil and coarse salt.
-It is very easy to do it by yourself, maybe I’ll add a more detailed recipe in the future.
+Pesto is a French Provençal sauce, very similar to Italian pesto, but without adding Parmesan and pine nuts.
+It is prepared with a crushed mix of fresh basil leaves, garlic, olive oil, and coarse salt.
+It is very easy to do it by yourself; maybe I’ll add a more detailed recipe in the future.

 The biggest challenge is to prepare the tasty fish recipe.
 It is essential to make the taste more pleasant.
 I do not like, at the table, having to dissect a fish, find edges… it spoils my fun (and my shirt)!
 Preparation of mullet may well be made by your fishmonger… Ask him or her with a big smile!
-It’s up to you then to check whether any edge have been removed.
+It’s up to you then to check whether any edges have been removed.

 Photo credit: © Eatwell101.com

-Ingredients list: Pesto Stuffed Fish Wrapped in Bacon
+Ingredients list: Pesto Stuffed Fish

 Serves 4: